savob/savobajic.ca/content/employment/freelance.md

 # Starting Out

-It's always been a bit of a dream for me to do embedded system design as my job, and I finally got my start in it as I was wrapping my Master's studies.
-I've completed one project thus far, and am looking to do more, so if you're looking to hire me, check out my [contact page]({{< ref "contact" >}}) to reach out!
+It's always been a bit of a dream for me to do embedded system design as my job, and I finally got my start in it as I was wrapping up my Master's studies.
+I've completed one project thus far, and am looking to do more, so **if you're looking to hire me, check out my [contact page]({{< ref "contact" >}}) to reach out!**

-What I do:
+# My Services

+Although I can't discuss exactly the work I've done thus far, I will share what I have done:

 - Determine the technical scope of a project based on non-technical discussion with client(s)
 - Perform component selection and sourcing to optimize for cost